 - 5. D shall support nested transactions-i.e., it shall permit a parent transaction TX to initiate a child transaction TX' before TX itself has terminated, in which case: - a.
 TX and TX' shall interact with the same database (as is in fact required by RM Prescription 17). - b.
 Whether TX shall be required to suspend execution while TX' executes shall be implementation defined.
 However, TX shall not be allowed to terminate before TX' terminates; in other words, TX' shall be wholly contained within TX. - c.
 Rollback of TX shall include the rolling back of TX' even if TX' has terminated with commit.
 In other words, "commit" is always interpreted within the parent context (if such exists) and is subject to override by the parent transaction (again, if such exists). - 6.
-Let AggOp be an aggregate operator, such as SUM, and let r be the relation over which the aggregation is to be done in some given invocation of AggOp.
-If r happens to be empty, then: - a.
-If AggOp is essentially just shorthand for some iterated dyadic operator Op (the dyadic operator is "+" in the case of SUM), and if an identity value exists for Op (the identity value is 0 in the case of "+"), then the result of that invocation of AggOp shall be that identity value. - b.
-Otherwise, the result of that invocation of AggOp shall be undefined.
+Let AggOp be an aggregate operator (other than one that simply returns the cardinality of its operand relation), and let the relation over which the aggregation is to be done in some given invocation of AggOp be r.
+Without loss of generality, let the items to be aggregated in that invocation of AggOp be just the appearances of values within some attribute A of r.
+If all of the following are true: - a.
+AggOp is essentially just shorthand for some iterated dyadic operator Op (e.g., the dyadic operator is "+" in the case of SUM) - b.
+An identity value i exists for Op (e.g., the identity value is zero in the case of "+") - c.
+The semantics of AggOp are not such as to require the result of an invocation to be a value appearing in A then the invocation is equivalent to i Op x1 Op x2 ...
+Op xn, where n $(n \ge 0)$ is the cardinality of r and x1, x2, ..., xn are the n appearances of values for A in r, arbitrarily ordered.